vaporsjs/ethers.js/packages/providers/README.md

-Ethereum Providers
+Vapory Providers
 ==================

-This sub-module is part of the [ethers project](https://github.com/ethers-io/ethers.js).
+This sub-module is part of the [vapors project](https://github.com/vaporsjs/vapors.js).

 It contains common Provider classes, utility functions for dealing with providers and re-exports many of the classes and types needed implement a custom Provider.

-For more information, see the [documentation](https://docs.ethers.io/v5/api/providers/).
+For more information, see the [documentation](https://docs.vapors.io/v5/api/providers/).

 Importing
 ---------

-Most users will prefer to use the [umbrella package](https://www.npmjs.com/package/ethers), but for those with more specific needs, individual components can be imported.
+Most users will prefer to use the [umbrella package](https://www.npmjs.com/package/vapors), but for those with more specific needs, individual components can be imported.

 ```javascript